 Pronunciation of 'Pneumonoultramicroscopicsilicovolcanoconiosis'

-The word 'pneumonoultramicroscopicsilicovolcanoconiosis' is a technical term referring to a type of lung disease caused by inhaling very fine silica particles, often from volcanoes.
-It is known as one of the longest words in the English language.
+The word 'pneumonoultramicroscopicsilicovolcanoconiosis' is pronounced as /ˌnjuːməˌnoʊˌʌltrəˌmaɪkrəˌskɒpɪkˌsɪlɪkoʊˌvɒlkænoʊˌkoʊnɪˈoʊsɪs/ in English.
+It refers to a type of lung disease caused by inhaling very fine silica particles, specifically from volcanic environments.

 Pronunciation Details